Eliciting Risk Aversion with Inverse Reinforcement Learning via Interactive Questioning: Discussion on potential future works

 \subsection{A Bayesian framework}

-The following Bayesian framework for IRL is a reasonable alternative (cf. \cite{Buening2022Environment}) to approach we take.
-One reason to adopt the Bayesian framework is that it naturally takes into account sub-optimality, as illustrated below.
+In both the static and infinite-horizon settings, the following Bayesian framework for IRL is a reasonable alternative \citep[cf.][]{Buening2022Environment} to approach this learning problem.
+One reason to adopt the Bayesian framework is that it naturally takes into account sub-optimality, as illustrated below under the finite candidate setup (cf. Section~\ref{ssec:Experiments1}).
 Assume that the agent, given risk aversion $\ell$, chooses action $a$ with probability

 where $h:\bR\to(0,\infty)$ is nonincreasing.
 Suppose additionally that the choices are independent across different rounds.
 After $N$ rounds of interactions, under the Bayesian paradigm that